-Saddle Mountains Trail Professional Review and Guide
+Saddle Mountains Trail Professional Guide

 "Spring comes early to the Saddle Mountains, and easiest to access is the eastern part of the 50-mile-long range, bisected by the Columbia River.
 This is isolated, lonesome country, where you can hike cross-country along the crest of the broad ridge with easy ups and downs as far as time and energy allow.
 Enjoy sprawling views to the Columbia River and beyond.